 Yin Yoga: Frequently Asked Questions

-Is yin yoga good for beginners?
+Is yin yoga suitable for beginners?

 Is yin yoga good for flexibility?

-If you are looking to increase your flexibility, yin yoga is exactly what you are looking for.
-Yang tissues are fluid-filled, elastic and soft muscles.
+If you want to increase your flexibility, yin yoga is exactly what you are looking for.
+Yang tissues are fluid-filled, elastic, and soft muscles.
 In contrast, yin tissues are connective tissues that are dryer and stiffer, such as ligaments and tendons.
 Yin yoga targets deep tissues between muscles and the fascia throughout the body.
 In addition, the postures increase circulation in the joints and stretch the bone and joint area in an active way.
 Although effective, yin yoga requires patience.
 It is important to remember that the physical and emotional benefits will come with time.

 Is yin yoga good for weight loss?